binnari1120/Pygame/README.md

 # Tetris

+# Current limits
-# No color support
+No color support
-# No music support
+No music support
-# A bug: rotation near borders would split the block
+A bug: rotation near borders would split the block